the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.13.4] 2024-09-25 =

+* Fix - Load the full Payment Element if we have Wallets enabled.
+[ETP-942]
+* Language - 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

 = [5.13.3.1] 2024-09-16 =

 * Security - Improve sanitization and escaping for Administration screens of ticket purchases.